AsgerHB/Shielded-Learning-for-Hybrid-Systems/tab-BBSynthesis/ReadMe.md

 The rigorous method makes use of the library `ReachabilityAnalysis.jl` to over-approximate possible outcomes of the system.
 This gives theoretical guarantees for the safety, at the cost of more compute time and a less optimistic shield.
 The barbaric method makes use of a sampling-based method to under-approximate the possible outcomes of the system.
 This is a quick-and-dirty solution to the reachability problem, and will be tested here is whether it works in practice.

 Everything is tied together in the file `Run Experiment.jl`.
-Run as `julia "Run Experiment"` from within this folder.
+Run as `julia "Run Experiment.jl"` from within this folder.

 Some of files are Pluto Notebooks, which by their nature are also valid standalone julia scripts.